UPBGE/UPBGE-Docs/source/manual/logic/sensors/types/mouse.rst

 Button 5
    Gives a ``TRUE`` pulse when 5th mouse button is pressed.
 Button 6
    Gives a ``TRUE`` pulse when 6th mouse button is pressed.
+This button depends in mouse configuration software.
+It is possible that doesn't work correctly.
 Button 7
    Gives a ``TRUE`` pulse when 7th mouse button is pressed.
+This button depends in mouse configuration software.
+It is possible that doesn't work correctly.

 .. note::

-   There is no logic brick for specific mouse movement and reactions (such as first person camera), these have to be coded in Python.
+   There is a logic brick for specific mouse movement and reactions (such as first person camera), see :ref:`Mouse Actuator <bpy.types.MouseActuator>`.